20lives/dmote/doc/options.md

 ### Section `position`

-The wrist rest is positioned in relation to a specific key.
+The wrist rest is positioned in relation to a key mount.

-#### Parameter `finger-key-column`

-A finger key column ID.
-The wrist rest will be attached to the first key in that column.

-#### Parameter `key-corner`
+#### Parameter `key-alias`

-A corner for the first key in the column.
+A named key where the wrist rest will attach.
+The vertical component of its position is ignored.

 #### Parameter `offset`

-An offset in mm from the selected key.
+An offset in mm from the selected key to one corner of the base of the wrist rest.
+Specifically, it is the corner close to the keyboard case, on the right-hand side of the right-hand half.

 ### Section `shape`